The top turtle stories from Parks Canada, 2018–2019

 Managers of national parks, historic sites and canals face a real balancing act: how do they welcome people to their sites while protecting the resident plants and animals?

-This summer, Quebec’s Chambly Canal National Historic Site came up against just such a challenge.
+In the summer of 2018, Quebec’s Chambly Canal National Historic Site came up against just such a challenge.
 A visitor alerted Parks staff that a mother snapping turtle was laying her eggs under a guardrail near a busy, high-traffic area.

 Parks Canada staff constructed a wire cage resembling a pen to protect the eggs.
 Then they kept watch… for over two months.